asjad99/Databricks-Data-Science/README.md

 TODO: add from .tex file

+Core ML concepts and workflows including:

-### Data preprocessing
+### A. Data preprocessing

+● Compute summary statistics on a Spark DataFrame using .summary() or dbutils data summaries
+● Remove outliers from a Spark DataFrame based on standard deviation or IQR ● Create visualizations for categorical or continuous features ● Compare two categorical or two continuous features using the appropriate method ● Compare and contrast imputing missing values with the mean or median or mode value ● Impute missing values with the mode, mean, or median value ● Use one-hot encoding for categorical features
+● Identify and explain the model types or data sets for which one-hot encoding is or is not appropriate.
+● Identify scenarios where log scale transformation is appropriate

 ###  Feature engineering

+- Feature engineering Methods and workflows for extracting useful signals from raw data.

+- Feature Store

 ### Modeling and Hyperparameter tuning

-Core ML concepts and workflows including:

-- Feature engineering Methods and workflows for extracting useful signals from raw data.

-Topics include:
-        - Feature engineering pipelines
-        - Feature stores

 - Training workflows
 - Evaluation strategies

 ## Real-World Machine Learning Challenges